irskep/irskep.github.com/content/pages/pyglettutorial.md

 ### Putting the attribute in `PhysicalObject`

-As mentioned before, all we have to do is declare a new_objects attribute in the PhysicalObject class:
+As mentioned before, all we have to do is declare a new_objects attribute in the `PhysicalObject` class:

     :::python
     def __init__(self, *args, **kwargs):
         ....
         self.new_objects = []

-To add a new object, all we have to do is put something in new\_objects, and the main loop will see it, add it to the game\_objects list, and clear new_objects.
+To add a new object, all we have to do is put something in `new_objects,` and the main loop will see it, add it to the `game_objects` list, and clear `new_objects`.

 ## Adding bullets

 ### Writing the bullet class

-For the most part, bullets act like any other PhysicalObject, but they have two differences, at least in this game: they only collide with some objects, and they disappear from the screen after a couple of seconds to prevent the player from flooding the screen with bullets.
+For the most part, bullets act like any other `PhysicalObject`, but they have two differences, at least in this game: they only collide with some objects, and they disappear from the screen after a couple of seconds to prevent the player from flooding the screen with bullets.

-First, make a new submodule of game called bullet.py and start a simple subclass of PhysicalObject.
+First, make a new submodule of game called `bullet.py` and start a simple subclass of `PhysicalObject`.

     :::python
     import pyglet